CarlGao4/Muse-Sounds/status.md

 #### Mark Tree

 - `SFZ\Mark Tree - Hits - Gliss Down.sfz`: When trying to activate this file by adding "ArpeggioDown", `SFZ\Mark Tree - Rolls - Gliss Down.sfz` takes higher priority so this file can't be activated.

-#### Timbales

-- `SFZ\Timbales - Rolls.sfz`: Could not activate this file by adding "Tremolo", "Trill", "Marcato" and "Accent"

-#### Toms

-- `Toms - Rolls.sfz`: Could not activate this file by adding "Tremolo", "Trill", "Marcato" and "Accent"